Nobody Cares About Me: What Can I Do?

 If your symptoms of clinical depression last longer than two years, you may have chronic depressive disorder.
 This is a condition that comes and goes but most often stays with you throughout your entire life.
 The symptoms are the same as clinical depression.

 If you recently had a baby and you are feeling like nobody cares about you, it could be postpartum depression and you need to see your doctor or a psychiatrist right away.
-If you do not know a psychiatrist or just want to talk to someone about it, you can go online and talk to one of over 2,000 licensed professionals that can help you find what you need.
+If you do not know a psychiatrist or just want to talk with someone about it, you can go online and talk to one of over 2,000 licensed professionals that can help you find what you need at BetterHelp.

 Seasonal Affective Disorder (SAD)